Here's What You Need To Know Before Getting Into Birding

 Tip #4: Get a pair of binoculars

 "I have the Apeman BC100 10x50 bins, which run around $50.
 It's a good starter pair and comes with a phone mount so you can get some great photos!
-I've also used a pair of Swarovski binoculars before and those are WELL worth the money but definitely something to work towards (like I am!) when starting out," Jean says.
-So if you're totally new to the game, Jean suggests going with a $50-$100 pair from a brand like Nikon or Bushnell.
+I've also used a pair of Swarovski binoculars before and those are WELL worth the money but definitely something to work towards (like I am!) when starting out," Alford says.
+So if you're totally new to the game, she suggests going with a $50-$100 pair from a brand like Nikon or Bushnell.
 "That will hold you over until you start getting your hardcore badges in birding."

 Tip #5: Pack your bag with the essentials

-So what's are Jean's personal must-haves when setting out on a birding excursion?
+So what are Alford's personal must-haves when setting out on a birding excursion?
 "Bug spray, a rain jacket depending on the weather, and a sketchbook," she says.
-Her aptly named pup, Zazu, is also a welcome companion depending on the occasion. "[My dog] is a pretty quiet fellow and loves the outdoors so if allowable I'll bring him along when going birding by myself!
-Might not recommend it if you're in big groups."
+Her aptly named pup, Zazu, is also a welcome companion depending on the occasion. "[My dog] is a pretty quiet fellow and loves the outdoors so, if allowable, I'll bring him along when going birding by myself!
+Might not recommend it if you're in big groups..."

 Tip #6: Buy a bird feeder

-On Beanie Jean's Youtube channel, she includes an extra tip for how to get into birding for those that are hesitant to leave their house during the pandemic: "Get a bird feeder!
+On Alford's Beanie Jean Youtube channel, she includes an extra tip for how to get into birding for those that are hesitant to leave their house during the pandemic: "Get a bird feeder!
 Bird feeders are great ways to engage children and even the elderly who may not be able to leave their house."

 Advertisement

-For more tips from Beanie Jean, check out her Youtube video below, subscribe to her channel, and follow her on Twitter.
+For more tips from Alford, check out her Youtube video below, subscribe to her channel, and follow her on Twitter.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.